HMS Polyphemus (1881): Construction and planned sister-ships

-The Polyphemus was ordered on 5 February 1878 and laid down on 21 September 1878 at Chatham Naval Dockyard.
+Polyphemus was ordered on 5 February 1878 and laid down on 21 September 1878 at Chatham Naval Dockyard.
 She was launched on 15 June 1881 and completed in September 1882.
 A second ship to the same design was ordered from Chatham on 30 December 1881 but was cancelled on 10 November 1882 without being either laid down or named.
-Another order to the same design was placed at Chatham on 6 March 1885, the ship to have been named HMS Adventure, but this was also cancelled on 12 August 1885.
+A third order to the same design was placed at Chatham on 6 March 1885, to have been named HMS Adventure; this was cancelled on 12 August 1885.

 Armament

 The ship had five submerged 14-inch-diameter torpedo tubes, and carried 18 Mark II torpedoes.
 With a range of just 600 yards, these had a 26-pound guncotton charge and a speed of 18 knots, only marginally faster than Polyphemus.

 HMS Polyphemus ram and bow rudders.
 A torpedo tube ran down the centre of the ram.

 The centre torpedo tube was fitted with a combined cast steel bow cap and ram.
 It hinged upwards to open, and considerable effort went into selecting the best hydrodynamic design through model testing since its size and location were found to have a major impact on the ship’s performance.
 It had the same effect on Polyphemus’ hull as the bulbous bow fitted to many modern ships.

 The bow also had a balanced two-bladed rudder fitted into it, which could be retracted into the hull, that allowed the ship to be manoeuvrable when going astern.
 It also slightly reduced the diameter of the turning circle (by 12 per cent) when the ship was moving forwards.

 Her original gun armament consisted of 6 twin-barreled Nordenfelt 25mm (1-inch) automatic guns, although later in the 1880s they were replaced by 6 single Hotchkiss 3-pounder (47mm) quick-firing guns.
 Her deck was armoured with 3 inches (76.2mm) of armour plate.
 This armament was consistent with slightly later torpedo boats, although they usually carried fewer guns.